-Dendrochilum orchids are mainly epiphytic although some species are terrestrial.
+Dendrochilum orchids are mainly epiphytic and lithophtic, although some species are terrestrial.
 Dendrochilum Orchids are native to Borneo, The Philippines and surrounding countries.

 With an increasing number of species being cultivated this fascinating and attractive group of orchids is becoming more accessible to the home grower.

 The over 300 Denrochilum orchid species include Dendrochilum cobbianum, Dendrochilum saccolabium (see picture top right) Dendrochilum wenzelii, Dendrochilum tenellum and others.
 Requiring humidity shade and moisture Dendrochilum species are fairly easy to grow with Dendrochilum wenzelii perhaps being the most forgiving.